Knapp Center – Drake Bulldogs

 Food & Beverage 3

 The Knapp Center doesn’t offer the most elaborate choices but they have the basics covered and most of the prices are reasonable.
-Pizza from Papa Johns is available along with hot dogs and sausage sandwiches, wraps, and walking tacos.
-Popcorn, pretzels, and candy are also on the menu.
+Pizza is available along with hot dogs and sausage sandwiches, wraps, pulled pork, chicken tenders, and burgers.
+Popcorn, nachos, cotton candy, and various types of candy are also on the menu.
 Combos with a drink give you the most bang for your buck.

 The inside of the arena is bathed in Drake colors, blue and white.
 Looking around the arena, banners are displayed for the various players and accomplishments of the team.
 The biggest and most prominently displayed among them is the banner representing the appearance in the 1969 Final Four.
-The majority of the seats along both sidelines are comfortable chair back seats, although there are some bleachers higher up on one side.
-Both baselines (which is where the student section and band sit) are bleacher seating.
+The lower seating bowl are all chair back seats, with the upper seating bowl (mostly general admission) being bleacher seats.
 The band adds a lot to the atmosphere and overall enjoyment of the game.
-While it is sometimes a drawback, the smaller venue also adds to the atmosphere in this instance, with the crowd right on top of the court.
+The smaller venue adds to the atmosphere in this instance as the seats are right on top of the court.